$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Experimental Setup

 The XWikis dataset \cite{perez-beltrachini-lapata-2021-models} was created from Wikipedia articles under the assumption that the body and lead paragraph constitute a document-summary pair.
 Cross-lingual document-summary instances were derived by combining lead paragraphs and articles’ bodies from language-aligned Wikipedia titles.
 Although XWikis covers only four languages, English (\textsc{en}), Czech (\textsc{cs}), German (\textsc{de}), and French (\textsc{fr}), the dataset creation procedure is general and applicable to any languages represented in Wikipedia.

 Table~\ref{tab:xwikis} shows the number of data samples for each language pair.
-All the cross-lingual language pairs in the $\textsc{all}\rightarrow \textsc{en}$ setting have separate training, validation and test splits, but in the $\textsc{en}\rightarrow \textsc{all}$ setting there are only training and validation splits.
+Note that the $\textsc{en}\rightarrow \textsc{tgt}$ language pairs are not parallel between all languages.
+Cross-lingual language pairs in the $\textsc{all}\rightarrow \textsc{en}$ setting have separate training, validation and test splits, but in the $\textsc{en}\rightarrow \textsc{all}$ setting there are only training and validation splits.
 Therefore, for all the $\textsc{en}\rightarrow \textsc{all}$ cross-lingual language pairs, we separate the validation split into two, taking the first 250 examples for validation and the rest for testing.

 The XWikis dataset provides the input documents as a list of section titles and paragraphs that constitute the body of the Wikipedia article to summarize.
 We format the input documents by concatenating the titles and paragraphs, marking each title with an end-of-title token \textsc{eot} and each paragraph with an end-of-paragraph token \textsc{eop}.
 We prepend the source language code and target language code to the input document for each cross-lingual document and summary pair.